 PGY1 Pharmacy Residency at UH Richmond Medical Center

 Founded in 1961, University Hospitals Richmond Medical Center, a campus of UH Regional Hospitals, is a full-service, 125-bed acute care teaching hospital serving the residents of Lake and eastern Cuyahoga counties.
 The hospital is part of University Hospitals Health System, which is one of the nation’s leading health care systems.
 UH Richmond Medical Center provides community-based health care with direct access to the clinical innovation and leading-edge research at UH Cleveland Medical Center.
-UH Richmond Medical Center is also home to UH Cleveland Medical Center’s Psychiatry Unit with 30 beds available in both adult and geriatric psych.
+UH Richmond Medical Center is also home to UH Cleveland Medical Center’s Psychiatry Unit with 41 adult beds available.
 The hospital has over 400 physicians representing over 30 specialties who provide expert care in a wide range of comprehensive medical and surgical services.
 In addition, UH Richmond Medical Center offers an integrated teaching model with over 100 physician residents and fellows with programs in internal medicine, family medicine, orthopedic surgery, dermatology, emergency medicine, sports medicine, allergy and immunology, and one of the largest podiatry programs in the country.

 UH Richmond Medical Center is located in Cuyahoga County, 10 miles east of Cleveland, with easy access to major interstates for easy commuting.
 It is known as “The City with the Forward Look” and is in close proximity to downtown Cleveland attractions.